rh-01/Hex-Keypad/README.md

 - 3-state Buffer (74HC125) as trigger (from input selector)

+You'll also need a few push-down resistors (4.7k) and decoupling capacitors (100nF).

 ## Notes

 There might be a more elegant way to implement this.
 For example, I wanted to directly connect the input select with the 4-OR gate that registers key presses so that I don't have to manually switch between the three target registers.
 However, there was a problem in the signal quality from the 4-OR (the switch would not happen reliably).
 When I have a bit more time I might try to fix this.